openaitx-system/Azure-Runbooks/README.md

 2. Enable System-Assigned Managed Identity on your Automation account
 3. Use the included `Add-GraphPermissions.ps1` script to assign necessary Graph API permissions
 4. Configure any required parameters specific to your environment
-5. Create a schedule or link to a webhook for execution
-6. Review logs and output after execution

-## Requirements

-- Azure Automation account
-- Appropriate Microsoft Graph API permissions (varies by runbook)
-- Required PowerShell modules (specified in each runbook's documentation)
-- Pre-configured Azure Automation variables (if specified in a runbook)
+5. Schedule the runbook or run it on-demand as needed

-## Available Solutions
+## Available Runbooks

-### Device Management
-- **Device Category Sync**: Automatically update Intune device categories based on the primary user's department.
-- **Autopilot Group Tag Sync**: Synchronize Windows Autopilot device group tags with their corresponding Intune device categories.
-- **Device Sync Reminder**: Identify devices that haven't synced in a specified period and send email notifications to their primary users.
-- **Intune Device Sync**: Force synchronize all devices in your Intune environment with batch processing and throttling protection.
-- **Device Sync Overdue Report**: Generate comprehensive reports of devices overdue for sync and store them in Azure Blob Storage.

-### Security and Compliance
-- **Intune Apple Token Monitor**: Monitor expiration dates of Apple Push Notification certificates, VPP tokens, and DEP tokens in Microsoft Intune and send proactive alerts through Microsoft Teams.
-- **Missing Security Updates Report**: Generate reports of Windows devices missing multiple security updates from Log Analytics data and upload them to SharePoint.
-- **OneDrive Shared Items Report**: Scan a user's OneDrive for shared items and generate comprehensive reports for security and compliance purposes.

 ### Reporting
-- **Discovered Apps Report**: Generate comprehensive reports of all applications discovered across your managed devices.
+- **Device Compliance Report**: Generate comprehensive compliance reports for Intune-managed devices.
-- **Device Compliance Report**: Create detailed reports on device compliance status.
+- **Discovered Apps Report**: Create detailed reports of applications discovered on managed devices.
 - **Devices with Specific App Report**: Identify all devices with a specific application installed.
 - **User Managers Report**: Generate a report of all licensed internal users along with their manager information.
+- **Missing Security Updates Report**: Identify Windows devices missing multiple security updates with automated reporting.
+- **Device Sync Overdue Report**: Generate reports of devices that haven't synced within a specified threshold.
+- **OneDrive Shared Items Report**: Create reports of items shared externally in OneDrive for Business.

+### Device Management
+- **Device Category Sync**: Automatically synchronize Intune device categories based on user department information.
+- **Autopilot Group Tag Sync**: Keep Autopilot device group tags in sync with Intune device categories.
+- **Force Device Sync**: Initiate sync commands for all managed Intune devices with batching and throttling protection.
+- **Intune to Action1 Category Sync**: Sync Intune device categories to Action1 custom attributes by matching serial numbers.

+### Alerts and Notifications
+- **Device Sync Reminder**: Send automated email reminders to users whose devices haven't synced recently.
+- **Apple Token Monitor**: Monitor and alert on Apple Push Notification certificate and token expirations.

 ### User Management
 - **Company Attribute Setting**: Set a consistent company attribute across all user accounts in your Microsoft 365 tenant.
 - **Snipe-IT User Sync**: Create or update Snipe-IT users from your Microsoft 365 tenant, using email as the anchor, with secure passwords for new users and optional login/invite toggles.

+### Third-Party Integration
+- **Action1 Integration**: Sync Intune device categories to Action1 RMM custom attributes for unified device management across platforms.

 ## Branch Management